opea-project/docs/guide/k8s_install_kubespray.md

 - https_proxy="http://proxy.fake-proxy.com:912"
 ```

-You can change parameters in `inventory/mycluster/group_vars/all/all.yml` to set `http_proxy`,`https_proxy`, and `no_proxy` as following.
-Please make sure you've added all the nodes' ip addresses into the `no_proxy` environment variable.
+You can change parameters in `inventory/mycluster/group_vars/all/all.yml` to set `http_proxy`,`https_proxy`, and `additional_no_proxy` as following.
+Please make sure you've added all the nodes' ip addresses into the `additional_no_proxy` parameter.
 In this example, we use `192.168.121.0/24` to represent all nodes' ip addresses.

 ```
 ## Set these proxy values in order to update package manager and docker daemon to use proxies and custom CA for https_proxy if needed
 http_proxy: "http://proxy.fake-proxy.com:911"
 https_proxy: "http://proxy.fake-proxy.com:912"

-## Refer to roles/kubespray-defaults/defaults/main/main.yml before modifying no_proxy
+## If you need exclude all cluster nodes from proxy and other resources, add other resources here.
-no_proxy: "localhost, 127.0.0.1, 192.168.121.0/24, 10.233.0.0/16"
+additional_no_proxy: "localhost,127.0.0.1,192.168.121.0/24"
 ```